japila-books/spark-structured-streaming-internals/docs/configuration-properties.md

 * [StatefulAggregationStrategy](execution-planning-strategies/StatefulAggregationStrategy.md) execution planning strategy is executed (and plans a streaming query with an aggregate that simply boils down to creating a [StateStoreRestoreExec](physical-operators/StateStoreRestoreExec.md) with the proper _implementation version_ of [StreamingAggregationStateManager](StreamingAggregationStateManager.md))

-## <span id="spark.sql.streaming.checkpointFileManagerClass"> checkpointFileManagerClass
+## <span id="spark.sql.streaming.checkpointFileManagerClass"><span id="STREAMING_CHECKPOINT_FILE_MANAGER_CLASS"> checkpointFileManagerClass

 **spark.sql.streaming.checkpointFileManagerClass**

 **(internal)** [CheckpointFileManager](CheckpointFileManager.md) to use to write checkpoint files atomically

+Default: (undefined)

-Default: [FileContextBasedCheckpointFileManager](FileContextBasedCheckpointFileManager.md) (with [FileSystemBasedCheckpointFileManager](FileSystemBasedCheckpointFileManager.md) in case of unsupported file system used for storing metadata files)
+Unless defined, [FileContextBasedCheckpointFileManager](FileContextBasedCheckpointFileManager.md) is considered first, followed by [FileSystemBasedCheckpointFileManager](FileSystemBasedCheckpointFileManager.md) in case of unsupported file system used for storing metadata files

+Used when:

+* `CheckpointFileManager` is requested to [create a CheckpointFileManager](CheckpointFileManager.md#create)

 ## <span id="spark.sql.streaming.checkpointLocation"> checkpointLocation